 This curriculum of training in Clinical Genetics was developed in 2012 and undergoes an annual review by Prof Andrew Green, National Specialty Directors, Dr Ann O'Shaughnessy, Head of Education, and by the Clinical Genetics Training Committee.
 The curriculum is approved by the Institute of Medicine.

-Version Date Published Last Edited By Version Comments 11.0 01 July 2022 Keith Farrington Changes to form names
+Version Date Published Last Edited By Version Comments 11.0 01 July 2023 Keith Farrington Minor change to minimum requirements

 Table of Contents